Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 Unites States Post Office

 Of the more than 7,000 passport application acceptance facilities located in the United States and its territories, the vast majority can be found in local post offices.
-The U.S. Postal Service began offering this service a few decades ago, due to the significant increase in American citizens who were applying for passports.
+The U.S. Postal Service began offering passport services a few decades ago, due to the significant increase in American citizens who were applying for passports.
 County clerks and other state and municipal government offices alone could not handle the demand.
+The addition of post office passport services has eased that burden on other passport acceptance facilities.

 As of 2020, there were a total of more than 143 million valid passports in circulation.
 If you plan to join this group and get your passport for the first time (or you need a new passport because your last one was issued more than 15 years ago) there is a good chance that you will be applying at a post office.
 Below are a few tips to guarantee that you get it done without a hitch.